jcoliz/Windows-Machine-Learning/Samples/SqueezeNetObjectDetection/NETCore/cs/README.md

 * [Windows 10 - Build 17763 or higher](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewiso) to build the solution
 * [Windows SDK - Build 17763 or higher](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewSDK)

+### Insider Knowledge

+Unfortunately, this sample cannot be reproduced by the public, until the following PR's are upstreamed and released:

+* [IoT Edge PR 670](https://github.com/Azure/iotedge/pull/670).
+Without this change, IoT Edge fills up the very small MainOS partition on IoT Core devices.
+To work around, I have installed docker manually, and reconfigured Edge to use this manually-installed docker.
+* [Moby Cli PR 1290](https://github.com/docker/cli/pull/1290).
+Without this change, docker.exe will not take the --device parameter.
+Thus, every case below where the cli is called with --device, will fail.
+To work around, we all use an internally-built moby cli.

 ## Build the sample

 To get access to Windows.AI.MachineLearning and various other Windows classes an assembly reference needs to be added for Windows.winmd